Qualifying Criteria for

 5) Effective Date

-The ENERGY STAR Commercial Dishwasher Specification shall take effect on October 11, 2007.
+The ENERGY STAR Clothes Washer specification shall take effect on the dates specified in Table 3, below.
 To qualify for ENERGY STAR, a product model shall meet the ENERGY STAR specification in effect on the model’s date of manufacture.
 The date of manufacture is specific to each unit and is the date (e.g., month and year) on which a unit is considered to be completely assembled.

 ENERGY STAR reserves the right to change the specification should technological and/or market changes affect its usefulness to consumers, industry, or the environment.
 In keeping with current policy, revisions to the specification are arrived at through industry discussions.
 In the event of a specification revision, please note that the ENERGY STAR qualification is not automatically granted for the life of a product model.